-Based within Staffordshire University’s £30 million Science Centre, the Centre of Archaeology is committed to undertaking pioneering work in the fields of Holocaust Archaeology and forensic approaches to buried remains.
-Through the research of Dr Caroline Sturdy Colls and her interdisciplinary team, the first archaeological surveys have been completed at the extermination and labour camps at Treblinka (Poland), the sites pertaining to the slave labour programme in Alderney (the Channel Islands), the former Semlin camp (Serbia), killing sites in Adampol (Poland) and Bergen-Belsen (Germany).
+Based at Staffordshire University in Stoke on Trent, the Centre of Archaeology is committed to undertaking pioneering work in the fields of Holocaust Archaeology and forensic approaches to buried remains.
+Through the research of Professor Caroline Sturdy Colls and her interdisciplinary team, the first archaeological surveys have been completed at the extermination and labour camps at Treblinka (Poland), the sites pertaining to the slave labour programme in Alderney (the Channel Islands), the former Semlin camp (Serbia), killing sites in Adampol (Poland) and Bergen-Belsen (Germany).
 The Centre is also leading on a number of new international research projects focused on interdisciplinary approaches to the investigation of genocide and conflict.
 The Centre has developed a unique approach to the investigation of the Holocaust which draws upon techniques from archaeology, forensic investigation, history, geography, games technology and the digital humanities, amongst others.
 This approach allows Holocaust camps and killing sites to be examined in a way that respects their historic, religious and commemorative significance by employing a predominantly non-invasive approach.
 Staff at the Centre continue to work closely with a number of international organisations, including the Matzevah Foundation, Fundacja Zampomniane, the International Holocaust Remembrance Alliance, the UK Holocaust Memorial Foundation, the Wiener Library and Rohatyn Jewish Heritage, as well staff at a wide range of Holocaust memorial sites and museums throughout Europe and the United States.

-Dr Caroline Sturdy Colls – Project Lead and Research Lead at the Centre of Archaeology
+Professor Caroline Sturdy Colls – Project Lead and Director of the Centre of Archaeology

-Caroline is the Research Lead for the Centre of Archaeology at Staffordshire University and an Associate Professor of Forensic Archaeology and Genocide Investigation.
+Caroline is the Director of the Centre of Archaeology at Staffordshire University and Professor in Conflict Archaeology and Genocide Investigation.
 Her research focuses on the application of interdisciplinary approaches to the investigation of Holocaust landscapes, in particular using forensic archaeological and non-invasive surveying methods.
 She is the Project Lead for the “Recording Cultural Genocide and Killing Sites in Jewish Cemeteries Project”.
 Full Profile (opens in a new window).

 Kevin Colls – Archaeological Project Manager at the Centre of Archaeology, Staffordshire University